CommonAccord/NW-NDA/99/WiP/Records.md

 This does not exclude other formats for Records.
 A production transacting system will use a database, probably a graph database.
 Communications of transactions will often use formats such as JSON or XML.
+But see below for the Mirage/OCaml decision to manage everything as git repos.

+References:

+Really Technical:

+Mirage, OCaml:  All data and code understood as git repos. https://github.com/mirage/irmin Which leads back to the question, could a transaction system - for instance a financial system - be organized in a decentralized manner as git repos and pull-requests?
+Might that address the problem that blockchains address, without many of the disadvantages?
+Is there an intermediate layer that is needed (Corda or other)?